 Another error and warnings, cause and solutions blog post.
-This time on a small issue that I got during an application configuration in a developing environment.
+This time, on a small issue I encountered during application configuration in a development environment.

 Well, I think I will not tell you anything new, but when you are generating Schemas from a SQL database, regardless of whether they are actions directly on tables or invoking stored procedures, a binding file is automatically created on your BizTalk Server Visual Studio solution.
 And you can use it to easily create the necessary ports to communicate with your SQL database.
 You don’t need to create them manually.

-On one of these occasions, as I did thousands of times before, I successfully import my binding file containing the receive ports for my SQL database.
-But to my surprise every time I was trying to open the port configuration to change the attributes, I was getting the following error:
+On one of these occasions, as I did thousands of times before, I successfully imported my binding file containing the receive ports for my SQL database.
+But to my surprise, every time I was trying to open the port configuration to change the attributes, I was getting the following error:

 Error loading properties.
 (System.Configuration.ConfigurationErrorsException) Unrecognized attribute ‘Attribute-Name’.
 Note that attribute names are case-sensitive.